-I am mindful of Rules 3.1 and 3.7 of the Rules of Judicial Conduct and would comply with those.
+I am mindful of Rules 3.1 and 3.7 of the Code of Judicial Conduct and would comply with the Code in considering community involvement.
 For instance, my fundraising activities for MALS would need to change.
 I would assess whether I should continue my role at the Tennessee Alliance for Legal Services.
-I would make sure that extrajudicial activities would not interfere or conflict with the obligations of judicial office.
-I would continue, as I have to date, to focus my community service on activities that concern the law, the legal system, and the administration of justice.
+I would not allow extrajudicial activities to interfere or conflict with the obligations of judicial office.
+I would continue to focus my community service on activities that concern the law, legal system, and administration of justice.
 I would continue to teach Sunday School.

-39. Describe life experiences, personal involvements, or talents that you have that you feel will be of assistance to the Commission in evaluating and understanding your candidacy for this judicial position.
+39. Describe life experiences, personal involvements, or talents that you have that you feel will be of assistance to the Council in evaluating and understanding your candidacy for this judicial position.
 (250 words or less)